franneck94/Vscode-C-Cpp-Runner/README.md

 ### Passing Commandline Arguments

 You can pass in command-line arguments for running or debugging the binary.
-Make sure to select the active folder beforehand, then press `ctrl+shift+a` to open the message box to type in the arguments:
+Make sure to select the active folder beforehand, then press `ctrl+alt+a` to open the message box to type in the arguments:

 ![Arguments](./media/arguments.png)